Sajan-12325/Wisconsin-Breast-Cancer-Data/README.md

 Overview
 -----------
 This repository contains the analysis of the Breast Cancer Wisconsin Diagnostic Dataset.
 The dataset is used to diagnose breast cancer based on several features.

 Dataset
 ---------
 The dataset is obtained from the University of California, Irvine (UCI) Machine Learning Repository.
-It contains 569 instances, each described by 32 features.
+It contains 569 instances and 32 features, including tumor measurements derived from fine needle aspiration biopsies.

-The aim of this analysis is to diagnoses the tumor, the tumor is either malignant (M) or benign (B).

-Analysis
+The primary objective is to develop predictive models for accurate breast cancer diagnosis.

+Data Preprocessing and Exploratory Data Analysis
 ---------
 Data cleaning: Handling missing values and removing duplicates.
-Data preprocessing: Normalizing the data using StandardScaler.
+Data preprocessing: Converted categorical labels (benign and malignant) into numerical values (1 for malignant, 0 for benign).

+MinMaxScaler was used to normalize features, ensuring equal weight for all variables.

 Exploratory data analysis: Visualizing the distribution of features and correlation between them.
-Feature selection: Selecting relevant features for diagnosis.

-Libraries:

-Pandas
-NumPy
-Matplotlib
-Seaborn
-Scikit-learn

-DAY -2 AFTER MODIFICATION:

-Feature Scaling: Uses MinMaxScaler to normalize features.

 Train-Test Split: Splits data into training (70%) and testing (30%) sets.
+Also performing cross validation to improve the model performance and to avoid overfitting

 Model Training:

-Random Forest Classifier

-Decision Tree Classifier

-Hyperparameter tuning with GridSearchCV
+I have used three different models to correctly classify the diagnosis Random Forest Classifier Decision Tree Classifier and also utilized Convolution Neural Network.

-Feature Importance Analysis: Identifies key features influencing model predictions.
+Then tested those models on unseen data Identifies key features influencing model predictions.

-The Model Predicts accuracy score, displays Confusion matrix, classification report using different models like Random Forest Classifier and Decision Tree Classifier.
+The Model Predicts accuracy score, displays Confusion matrix, classification report.

+To optimize the Decision Tree Classifier, GridSearchCV was used to find the best hyperparameters and improve model performance.

+Random Forest is an ensemble learning method that improves accuracy and reduces overfitting.
+Also selected top 10 features to fit the model and test  to know how it works on the unseen data.

+A fully connected neural network was implemented for binary classification.
+Input Layer: 30 neurons (one for each feature).
+Hidden Layers: Two dense layers with 30 neurons each, using ReLU activation.
+Output Layer: A single neuron with sigmoid activation for binary classification.

+Model	        Accuracy Score
+Decision Tree		85.0%
+Random Forest		92.5%
+Neural Network (CNN)	94.1%